-The bill authorizes a person to operate a human-powered vessel within the boundaries of the marked channel of the Florida Intracoastal Waterway when participating in interscholastic, intercollegiate, intramural, or club athletic teams or sports affiliated with an educational institution.
+The bill authorizes a person to operate a human-powered vessel within the boundaries of the marked channel of the Florida Intracoastal Waterway when participating in interscholastic, intercollegiate, intramural, or club athletic teams or sports affiliated with an educational institution if the adjacent area outside of the marked channel is not suitable for such practices or competition.
+The bill requires the teams to use their best efforts to make use of the adjacent area outside the marked channel.
+FWC must be notified in writing of the details of any such competition, and the notice must include, but need not be limited to, the date, time, and location of the competition.